|Module Title||CROP AND GRASSLAND MANAGEMENT|

 6. Integrate grazing and forage conservation requirements and systems to create grassland and forage management plans.

-7. Identify and assess the critical factors that determine the yield and quality of non-cereal arable crops.
+7. Identify and appraise the critical factors that determine the yield and quality of non-cereal arable crops.

-9. Discuss the need for and recommend planned cropping programmes.
+8. Discuss the need for, and recommend appropriate planned cropping programmes.

 This module is at CQFW Level 5